 Things to do in Tokyo

-Tokyo is a logical starting point for your trip around Japan as there is a good chance that you will land on one of Tokyo’s two busy airports.
+Tokyo is a logical starting point for your 3 week Japan itinerary as there is a good chance that you will land on one of Tokyo’s two busy airports.
 What to see in Tokyo?

 We were here during the cherry blossom season so we visited several different places to witness this beautiful spectacle.
 Our tips about the best places to see the cherry blossoms are in this separate article.
 But you will have no problem to fill up these 4 days, even if you are not here during the cherry blossom season.